Can Facial Recognition Prevent Synthetic Identity Theft?

 Conclusion

 While facial recognition technology is not a panacea, it represents a powerful tool in the fight against synthetic identity theft.
-Companies that strategically integrate FRT into their security plans can greatly improve their capacity to detect and prevent fraudulent activity.
+Companies that strategically integrate FRT into their security plans can significantly improve their capacity to detect and prevent fraudulent activity.
 This will assist in protecting their assets and reputation in an increasingly digital environment.